acpguedes/acpguedes.github.io/_posts/2024-07-28-rag-postgres-tutorial.md

 ```

 ## Conclusion

-This is a basic tutorial for setting up a system to extract text from PDFs, generate embeddings using the OpenAI API, and store these data in a PostgreSQL database.
-There are numerous enhancements you can make to improve this system, such as improving text extraction from PDFs, refining the text boundaries per chunk, and many others.
+This tutorial has guided you through setting up a system to extract text from PDFs, generate embeddings using the OpenAI API, and store the data in a PostgreSQL database.
+You can enhance this system by improving text extraction, refining text chunking methods, and optimizing database interactions.

+**Note:** This tutorial is designed for hands-on practice.
+If you want to understand how an embedding database works in depth, [see this article](#).

+There are many ways to improve the efficiency of a RAG database, such as:
+- Enhancing entity recognition and boundary detection
+- Optimizing database schema and indexing
+- Implementing advanced search and retrieval algorithms